Five reasons why you should register your trade mark

 - This has caused you damage.

 Unlike trade mark infringement, where you can point to the existence of a registration certificate as proof of your rights, passing off is difficult and therefore costly to prove.
 Such actions are potentially far beyond the budget of most companies.
-You may find that if you cannot enforce your name, you may have to give it up, perhaps after years of trading.
+You may find that if you cannot enforce your trade mark, you may have to give it up, perhaps after years of trading.

 3) To add value to your business

-A trade mark is your intellectual property and is a tradable commodity.
+A registered trade mark is your intellectual property and is a tradable commodity.
 It has value.
 You can:

-- Mortgage it.
-A trade mark may be used as security for a loan.
+Your trade mark may be used as security for a loan.

-A trade mark adds credibility, which enables greater sales, and increased profits.
+Your trade mark should be part of your ‘branding story’, attracting customers in its own right.
+As a minimum your trade mark adds credibility, which enables greater sales, and increased profits.

 4) Trade marks identify origin